yangwang000/JavaAlgorithmAndProblems/src/main/java/com/java/adawang/MustHaveKnowledge/Algorithms/README.md

 ## Sliding Window
 One of typical Sliding-Window problems is : **Repeated DNA Sequences** .
 The solutions are based on sliding-window + hashset.
 ![sliding-window](https://github.com/yangwang000/JavaAlgorithmAndProblems/blob/main/src/main/java/com/java/adawang/MustHaveKnowledge/Algorithms/pics/algorithms.png)
+Rabin-Karp algorithm is used to perform _**a multiple pattern search**_.
+It's used for **_plagiarism detection_** and in bioinformatics to look for _**similarities in two or more proteins**_.

+## String Searching Algorithms
+_Longest Repeating Substring_ and _Longest Duplicate Substring_ are typical [string-searching problems](https://en.wikipedia.org/wiki/String-searching_algorithm#Single-pattern_algorithms).
+Best algorithms have a linear execution time on average.
+The most popular ones are _Aho-Corasick_, _KMP_ and _Rabin-Karp_: _Aho-Corasick_ is used by fgrep, _KMP_ is used for Chinese string searching, and _Rabin-Karp_ is used for plagiarism detection and in bioinformatics to look for similarities in two or more proteins.